Gov. Inslee puts brakes on breakup of Tacoma-Pierce County Public Health Department

+Chen believes the focus should be on a much bigger issue like the coronavirus pandemic.

-“We are just very glad and relieved that the Governor intervened to ensure that the Tacoma-Pierce county health department can continue to focus on COVID-19,” Chen said.
+“We are just very glad and relieved that the governor intervened to ensure that the Tacoma-Pierce County Health Department can continue to focus on COVID-19,” said Chen.

 According to Chen, the timing caught the department off guard.

-“This was quite a surprise when it was dropped on us a few weeks ago, no one knew about it,” he said.
+“This was quite a surprise when it was dropped on us a few weeks ago," he said.
+"No one knew about it.”

 County Councilwoman Pam Roach has been very vocal in support of the idea.
 In fact, she’s a sponsor of the proposal.

 “Everybody in the county should have equal ability to have themselves represented on the board of health.
-That does not exist today,” Roach said.
+That does not exist today,” said Roach.

 The proclamation also requires that the state health secretary determines that the change won't hurt the COVID-19 pandemic response.